 BUT, if it’s something you’d love to have, let me know and allow for 15 minutes of extra time in your runsheet.

 We aren’t super keen on photos of us getting ready...can we skip that bit?

 Sure can — there are no rules about what you should and shouldn’t do.

 I want to post a shot on Instagram to announce to the world I’m married!
 When can I get my mits on a photo?

 Coverage usually falls between 500 – 800 images.
 Varying factors influence the amount of images received, such as large wedding parties vs no wedding party, the length of coverage time, the addition of a second shooter, big styling budgets vs. small registry office weddings etc.

 I got you.
-You’ll get a gallery link a few days after the wedding with a highlight reel of 50-150 images.
-In peak season this can be 1-2 weeks after the wedding.
+You’ll get a link 7 - 10 business days after the wedding with a highlight gallery of 50-150 images.

 What happens if your memory card corrupts and you LOSE ALL OUR PHOTOS!?